zpainter/iassist/content/conferences/iassist2025/_index.md

 **<span style="background:pink;padding:.5em;border-radius:15px;">Registration for the conference and workshops is now open!!!</span>**

-Early Bird is currently open and running until April 6
+Early Bird is currently open and running until April 13 (extended).

 [**Register now**](registration/) to get the best rates and help make IASSIST 2025 the BEST EVER!